mscherryxu/portfolio/README.md

 # Cherry's Portfolio

 Welcome to Cherry Xu's page!
-It is still currently in-progress!
 Feel free to reach out if you have any further questions.
+[Website](https://cherryxu.dev/) hosted on Netlify.

-## Tech Stack Used
+## Tech Used

 - Javascript
 - React
 - HTML
 - CSS
+- Material UI
+- EmailJS
+- React Spring